xedtofficial/ArrowKey_Menu_cpp/README.md

 ## Features

 - Toggle with ↑↓ and select with →
-- Add up to any amount of selection options
+- Up to any amount of selection options you want
 - Get return values
 - Customize color
 - Customize header